rodonelli/ARUO_projekt/README.md

     Jump VM: Enable "Virtual Machine Patching" in the Azure Portal under "Updates" for the Jump VM.
     AKS: Enable auto_upgrade_channel in the node pool settings.

-#### D. Configure Azure File Sync (If Required)

-If your project requires Azure File Sync, you must register the Jump VM as a server endpoint in the Azure Portal, as this is a complex manual configuration often left out of IaC for simplicity.

 ## 📂 Project Structure
 ```